2 c. all-purpose flour

 Sift together flour, sugar, salt, and baking powder into a mixing bowl.
 Create a "well" in the center.
 In a small bowl, beat the egg with a fork and add the milk, vanilla and oil.
 Pour at once into the flour "well" and mix quickly and lightly until mixture is moist throughout.
 Batter will be thick and lumpy.
 (Additional ingredients such as fruit (1 cup per recipe) and/or nuts (1/2 cup) would be added now, quickly and without too much stirring).

-Spoon batter into paper lined muffin cups.
+Spoon batter into muffin tin - dividing evenly into 6 muffins, leaving empty spaces between each.
 Pile high above the top of each cup for a large "muffin top".
 Sprinkle top evenly with cinnamon/sugar mixture for a sweet crispy top.

-Bake for 35-40 minutes until muffins are golden brown and top springs back to touch.
+Bake for 5 minutes at 425, then drop heat to 350 and finish baking until muffins are golden brown and top springs back to touch (13-15 minutes).
 Toothpick will come out clean.
-Makes 6 large muffins.
-(I use small muffins and bake for 12-13 minutes.)
+Makes 6 large muffins or 12 small.

 NOTES FOR VARIATIONS: